alexisbeaulieu97/home/README.md

 ### Quick start

 - Prerequisites: bash, git.
-On Linux, the ACL engine requires `setfacl`; the bootstrap installs it when possible.
+On Linux, the ACL engine requires `setfacl` and `jq`; the bootstrap installs them when possible.

 1) Bootstrap the environment